PaulStapel/PaulStapel.github.io/content/3D-rotation-Python.md

 +++
-title = '3D Rotation in Python'
-date = 2024-04-20T15:55:07+02:00
+title = '3D Rotation in Python with quaternions' date = 2024-04-20T15:55:07+02:00
 draft = false
-description = "Some simple functions to rotate 3D vectors" categories = ["python","graphics"]
-math = true
+description = "Why and how you should be using quaternions right now" categories = ["python","graphics"] math = true
 +++